 It is the symbolic kick-off to the Christmas season in downtown Salt Lake City.
 With no reason to worry about “offending” anyone here, a full-size Nativity scene is also on display.

 Some of the other attractions at Temple Square Salt Lake City include:

 Free tours of Temple Square Salt Lake City are conducted in 40 languages!
-I highly recommend you include a visit to Temple Square no matter what your background.
+If you're a member of the LDS Church, you probably already want to pay a visit.
+If you're not but like interesting architecture ... and a spectacular Christmas light display ...
+I recommend you include a visit to Temple Square no matter what your background.